aurelianonava/ush_project/README.md

 [*U.S. History Cards: History Cards Applicatino*](http://google.com/)
 by [Aureliano Nava](http://codelogico.com/).

+###05-19-2013: 05:36 PM -- Modified global application.css file to include an alert class adding 10px to the
+padding-top margin and therefore allow a bit more room between the alerts and the top bar.

+Style added:

+.alert {
+    padding-top: 10px;
+}

 ###Duplication code reduced to a do loop in an if condition.
 This eliminates this code:

     <% if flash[:notice] %>